senzing-garage/knowledge-base/proposals/streamline/README.md

 In this demonstration, the Senzing Truth Set data will be added to the ephemeral Senzing database inside the running Docker container.

+1. To set the URL of the Senzing gRPC service started above, copy/paste the following block of code into the interactive Python session and press the **Enter** key.

+    ```python
+    GRPC_URL = "localhost:8261"
+    ```

 1. To add Truth Set data sources to the Senzing configuration, copy/paste the following block of code into the interactive Python session and press the **Enter** key.